 Educational Farm: This complex on the north side of the park includes barnyard animals and a farmhouse museum and is available for guided tours for preschool through middle school students and other groups.

 Biking/Jogging Paths: Paved paths run throughout the south side of the park, with a cumulative length of approximately 1.75 miles.
-The park has two certified 5K courses along the roadways and pathways, which are used for runs, walks, and triathlons throughout the year.
+The park has two certified 5K courses along the roadways and pathways, which are used for runs, walks, and triathlons/duathlons.

-Fishing: Permitted throughout the park unless specifically prohibited.
+Fishing: Permitted throughout park unless specifically prohibited.
 There is a lake with a fishing pier on the south side of the park.
 A freshwater state fishing license is required.
-The park regularly hosts youth fishing tournaments throughout the year.
+The park regularly hosts youth fishing tournaments.

-Model Steam Train Rides: The north side of the park is home to the Tradewinds and Atlantic Railroad, a one-eighth life-size train system that offers model steam train rides monthly on a half-mile track along a scenic lake.
-The trains are operated by the Tradewinds & Atlantic Railroad, Inc., a club that maintains and improves the facilities and offers educational programs.
+Model Steam Train Rides: The north side of the park is home to a one-eighth life-size train system that offers rides monthly on a half-mile track along a scenic lake.
+The trains are operated by the Tradewinds & Atlantic Railroad Inc., a club that maintains and improves the facilities and offers educational programs.

-Sports Equipment Rentals: The park offers limited quantities of a variety of sports equipment to rent.
-Equipment is available at the park office on a first-come, first-served basis.
+Sports Equipment Rentals: Limited quantities of rental sports equipment, available at park office on a first-come, first-served basis.
 The following items are available:

-Bounce Houses: The park's farm and stables complex operates a horse-themed bounce house on the third full weekend of each month from 11 a.m. to 3 p.m.
+Bounce Houses: The park's farm and stables complex operates a horse-themed bounce house on the third full weekend of each month, 11 a.m.-3 p.m.
 The cost is $1.50 per 15-minute session.
 Bounce-house session tokens are available for purchase at the park's General Store.
 Tokens are nonrefundable and valid only on the date purchased.

-Two large playgrounds are available, one on the north side of the park and one on the south side.
-Freestanding picnic tables near both playgrounds are also available for free on a first-come, first-served basis.
+Playgrounds/Picnic Tables: Two large playgrounds, one on the north side of the park and one on the south side.
+Freestanding picnic tables near both playgrounds also available for free on a first-come, first-served basis.

-Disc Golf Course: An 18-hole disc golf course is open to the public free of charge.
+Disc Golf Course: A free 18-hole disc golf course.
 Disc golfers must provide their own equipment.
-Course maps and scorecards are available at the park office.
+Course maps and scorecards available at park office.

-Cypress Trail Boardwalk: Currently under renovations.
+Cypress Trail Boardwalk: Currently under renovation.
 A portion of the boardwalk is open, although the full loop is not yet completed.

-Holiday Fantasy of Lights: Since the early 1990s, the park has hosted this seasonal drive-through attraction, which features scores of light displays made up of thousands of twinkling lights.
-The event was originally produced by Broward County Parks and Recreation but is now run by a private vendor.
+Holiday Fantasy of Lights: Since the early 1990s, the park has hosted this seasonal drive-through attraction featuring scores of light displays made up of thousands of twinkling lights.
+The event was originally produced by Broward County Parks but is now run by a private vendor.
 For more information, visit www.holidaylightsdrivethru.com.

 Tradewinds Park & Stables